Moduli of formal torsors: Introduction

-The main resut of this paper is to construct the moduli stack of formal torsors and to show that it is a limit of Deligne-Mumford stacks (DM stacks for short) when $k$ is an arbitrary field of characteristic $p>0$ and $G$ is an étale group scheme over $k$ which is geometrically the semidirect product $H\rtimes C$ of a $p$-group $H$ and a cyclic group $C$ of order coprime with $p$.
+The main result of this paper is to construct the moduli stack of formal torsors and to show that it is a limit of Deligne-Mumford stacks (DM stacks for short) when $k$ is an arbitrary field of characteristic $p>0$ and $G$ is an étale group scheme over $k$ which is geometrically the semidirect product $H\rtimes C$ of a $p$-group $H$ and a cyclic group $C$ of order coprime with $p$.
 This is an important step towards the general case, because, if $k$ is algebraically closed, then connected $G$-torsors over $\Spec k((t))$ (or equivalently Galois extensions of $k((t))$ with group $G$) exist only for semidirect products as before.
 Moreover any $G'$-torsor for a general $G'$ is induced by some connected $G$-torsor along an embedding $G\hookrightarrow G'$.

-To give the precise statement of the result, we introduce some notation.
+To give the precise statement of the result, we introduce the following notation.
 We denote by $\Delta_{G}$ the category fibered in groupoids over the category of affine $k$-schemes such that for a $k$-algebra $B$, $\Delta_{G}(\Spec B)$ is the category of $G$-torsors over $\Spec B((t))$.
-This category turns out to be too large and we define a certain subcategory $\Delta_{G}^{*}$ (see \ref{def:Delta*} for the definition), although we do not lose anything by this when $B$ is a field.
 The following is the precise statement of the main result:

+\begin{thma} Let $k$ be a field of positive characteristic $p$ and $G$ be a finite and étale group scheme over $k$ such that $G\times_{k}\overline{k}$ is a semidirect product $H\rtimes C$ of a $p$-group $H$ and a cyclic group $C$ of rank coprime with $p$.